nniikon/Hash-Table/README.md

 ## Optimizing hash table size

-Even though I intentionally created the hash table small in the first place, I think it's finally the time to increase the number of buckets.
+Even though I intentionally made the hash table small in the first place, and since we've probably reached the optimization limit on high load factors, I think it's finally time to increase the number of buckets.

 ![](./media/hash_size.png)

+> The exponential function approximation is used for visualization purposes only

-I'm going to set the number of buckets to 100000 (about 40MiB of RAM) to avoid list lookup latency at all.
+I'm going to set the number of buckets to 100000 (which requires about 40MiB of RAM) to avoid list lookup latency at all.

-The new time is 1.9 * 10^10 ticks.
+The new time is (1.93 +- 0.02) $\cdot \ 10^{10}$ ticks.

 ## Optimizing hash function